 There are a number of benefits and shortcomings to studying genetic change in wild populations, but generally the benefit is that the population is responding to its natural environment on a relevant timescale and the shortcoming is the lack of control over the study system.
 Within a population’s natural setting, all observations are relevant to the organism’s biology and evolutionary history.
 There are multiple co-occurring stressors, the effects of which are sometimes difficult to separate, but which are more relevant to the studied population than a single stressor in a lab.
 In studying adaptation to an environmental change, that change will be necessarily important within the study system and ecologically relevant.
 It is also possible to observe true acclimatization and adaptation over realistic timescales for the study organism, although frequently longer generation times make this difficult.
 A wild population study also allows the researcher the chance to work within the structure and natural variability of the population.
 Once an organism is domesticated or raised in the lab, it is no longer in its natural environment to which it is evolutionarily adapted.
 In studying gene expression across a natural cline of Fundulus spp. fish, it was possible to discern which genes were differentially expressed in each population, giving evidence for mechanisms of local adaptation (Oleksiak et al. 2008).
 A similar experiment would be impossible on a non-wild population, demonstrating the insight into evolutionary processes that can be gleaned from natural populations.

 As ideal as it seems to study a natural population’s response to environmental change in its native habitat, there are a number of inherent difficulties in working in such an uncontrolled environment.
 It is much harder to study multiple generations of wild animals, especially when the heritability of a certain trait is under question.
 Frequently, the heritability of a trait in a wild population can be too low to detect in a short-term study (Visser 2008).
-In a population of great tits, phenotypic response to environmental change masked the effects of microevolution all together (Gienapp et al. 2006).
+In a population of great tits, phenotypic response to environmental change masked the effects of microevolution altogether (Gienapp et al. 2006).
 It is also frequently difficult to know the evolutionary and ecological history of a natural population.
 Immigration occurs between wild populations and immigrants may have experienced different selection pressures, thus changing the average population response to local pressure (Gienapp et al. 2008).
-Teasing apart acclimatization (phenotypic plasticity) and adaptation is also incredibly difficult in a wild population and requires studies over generations of a pedigree (Visser 2008).
+Teasing apart acclimatization (phenotypic plasticity) and adaptation is also difficult in a wild population and requires studies over generations of a pedigree (Visser 2008).
 The inherent variability in wild populations can occlude the presence or frequency of the adaptive trait of interest.
 For example, in killifish along a geographic cline from Maine to Georgia that spans a 12.50C difference, there were greater differences in intrapopulation gene expression than interpopulation expression (Whitehead & Crawford 2006).
 Along this same vein, countergradient changes in phenotype and genotype during environmental selection can mask the effects of microevolution (Merilä et al. 2001).
 Selection and heritability can also be misestimated due to parallel changes in the environment and evolution (Gienapp et al. 2008).
 Finally, results of selection can be confounded by spatial or temporal autocorrelations of environmental effects among relatives (Gienapp et al. 2008).
 In general, the complexities of the organism-environment interaction and of the genome make field experiments on wild populations difficult to fully interpret.
 It can be difficult to discern what the mechanism of the physiological and genetic responses are and how various genes interact with each other.